phluid61/internet-drafts/rfc8089-bis-core/draft.md

 {{!RFC3986}} that is compatible with most existing usages.
-Where incompatibilities arise they are usually in parts of the scheme that were underspecified in earlier definitions and have been tightened up by more recent specifications.  {{diff}} lists significant changes to syntax.
+Where incompatibilities arise they are usually in parts of the scheme that were underspecified in earlier definitions and have been tightened up by more recent specifications.  {{diff}} lists significant changes from historical syntax definitions.

 Extensions to the syntax which might be encountered in practice are listed in {{draft-kerwin-rfc8089-bis-info}};  those extensions are